Grid Operational Benefit Analysis of Data Center Spatial Flexibility: Congestion Relief, Renewable Energy Curtailment Reduction, and Cost Saving: Conclusion

 \section{Conclusion}

-This paper presented a OPF framework to evaluate the potential of spatially flexible data centers on a modified IEEE 73-bus system.
-The findings indicate that while inflexible, concentrated DC deployment can lead to severe transmission violations (up to 30.1\% overload) and system infeasibility, enabling spatial flexibility can help mitigate these issues.
-In the studied scenarios, strategic workload reallocation was found to mitigate these violations, restore feasibility, and contribute to a notable reduction in solar curtailment (by up to 61.0\%) by shifting load to solar-rich areas.
-We also identified an economic saturation point, finding that 20 to 30\% workload transferability appears to capture the majority of operational cost savings.
-These results suggest that spatially flexible DCs could serve as a viable resource, potentially deferring or replacing traditional transmission network upgrades.
+An OPF-based assessment on a modified IEEE 73-bus system shows that inflexible, concentrated data-center deployment can cause severe transmission congestion and infeasibility, with overloads up to 30.1\%.
+Introducing spatial workload flexibility restores feasibility and reduces solar curtailment by up to 61.0\% through load reallocation toward resource-rich locations, while 20--30\% transferability captures most of the operational cost benefits.

-While this study provides a deterministic validation, future work should extend this framework.
-This includes incorporating the stochastic nature of renewable forecasts, integrating unit commitment logic, and analyzing coupled transmission--distribution coordination \cite{b18,b19,b20}.
+While this study establishes a deterministic benchmark for the technical potential of spatial flexibility, practical deployment requires bridging the gap between theoretical optima and grid stochasticity.
+Future work must extend this framework to incorporate the stochastic nature of renewable forecasts, integrate unit commitment logic, and analyze coupled transmission--distribution coordination \cite{b19}.
 Such extensions are essential for developing practical, co-optimized flexibility resources to support deep decarbonization pathways.